fan12321/fan12321/README.md

-### 👋 Hi there My name is Fan.
+### 👋 Hi there, my name is Fan.
 Welcome to my Github homepage! 👋

 <!--
 **fan12321/fan12321** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.